-Move to Workfront on Adobe enterprise storage
+Move to Workfront on Adobe cloud storage

-After your contract is updated to include the new unified review and approval experience, your environment can contain two types of objects: objects on legacy Workfront storage (the objects you have today) and objects created using Adobe enterprise storage.
+After your contract is updated to include the new unified review and approval experience, your environment can contain two types of objects: objects on legacy Workfront storage (the objects you have today) and objects created using Adobe cloud storage.
 At a high level, the two storage models differ in where the data lives, which Adobe products can see it, and what functionality is available:

-What’s different with Adobe enterprise storage
+What’s different with Adobe cloud storage

-The biggest day-to-day change with Adobe enterprise storage is the new Documents area and the Frame.io viewer that powers review and approval inside it.
+The biggest day-to-day change with Adobe cloud storage is the new Documents area and the Frame.io viewer that powers review and approval inside it.
 There are other differences that impact how you manage objects, documents, and reviews.

 The new Documents area